harbidel/NLP-model-for-an-e-commerce-website/README.md

 In addition, the system must be able to understand requests that include specific details, such as "I want to buy a Gucci cloth with size XL," which contains two important tokens (Brand and Cloth Size).
 So this will call the listing service with brand and cloth size parameters so as to query for only matched entities

 Similarly,
-"my account balance"
+1.  "my account balance",
-"How much do i have left"
+2. "How much do i have left"
-"my wallet status"
+3.  "my wallet status"

 All should be calling the wallet service